hotslug/monorepo-template/README.md

 - **Backend**: Express + TypeScript + MongoDB (Mongoose)
 - **Git Hooks**: Husky + Commitlint (optional)

+> **Note**: This is a template repository.
+If you've created a new repository from this template, it won't receive automatic updates.
+To update your repository with changes from this template, you'll need to manually merge the changes.

 ---

 ## 🏗 Project Structure